ruby/reline/doc/for_users.md

 Note that:

-- The key sequence is in double-quotes.
+- The key sequence must be enclosed by double-quotes.
-- There is no space between the two key specifications.
+- There may be no space between the two key specifications.
-- The key sequence is immediately followed by a colon (`':'`); no intervening whitespace.
+- The key sequence must be immediately followed by a colon (`':'`); no intervening whitespace.
 - The colon may be separated from the following text by whitespace.
-- The text is in double-quotes.
+- The text must be enclosed by double-quotes.
 - The first key must be specified in an escaped notation (not just a regular character).